2005–06 Swiss Super League

 The 2005–06 Swiss Super League season was the 109th season of top-tier football in Switzerland.
-The competition is officially named AXPO Super League due to sponsoring purposes.
+The competition was officially named AXPO Super League due to sponsoring purposes.
 It began on 13 July 2005 and has ended on 14 May 2006.

 Teams

 The 2005-06 Super League was contested by 10 teams.
 These being the first eight from the previous season, the winner of the previous season relegation play-off and one promoted team.

 Basel were the defending champions, Thun were the previous runners-up.
 The next six teams were Grasshoppers (previous third) and FC Zürich (fifth) both of whom played in the UEFA Cup, Young Boys (fourth) and Neuchâtel Xamax (sixth) both of whom played in the UEFA Intertoto Cup and St. Gallen (seventh) and Aarau (eighth.

 Because the parent company of Servette FC was declared bankrupt during the previous February and because the consequence was that the team had their license revoked, they did not finish the previous season and were relegated.
 The Challenge League 2004–05 champions Yverdon-Sport FC replaced them.
 FC Schaffhausen retained their position in the Super League by beating Challenge League runners-up FC Vaduz 2–1 in a two-legged relegation play-off.